 Figure 4: Geographical distribution of DNS root servers and mirrors

-2.3.6 Governments play a role in ICANN’s structure through the Governmental Advisory Group (GAC), which provides advice to ICANN on issues of public policy, especially where there may be an interaction between ICANN’s activities or policies and national laws or international agreements.
+2.3.6 Governments play a role in ICANN’s structure through the Governmental Advisory Committee (GAC), which provides advice to ICANN on issues of public policy, especially where there may be an interaction between ICANN’s activities or policies and national laws or international agreements.

 According to ICANN Bylaws, the advice of the GAC on public policy matters shall be duly taken into account, both in the formulation and adoption of policies by the ICANN Board.
 In the event that the ICANN Board determines to take an action that is not consistent with the GAC advice, it shall so inform the GAC and state the reasons why it decided not to follow that advice.
 The GAC Chair serves as a non-voting liaison on ICANN’s Board [source: U.S.A.].